zsat/discord-playlist-manager/README.md

 - There are (were) many Discord bots that will play songs in voice channels, but there wasn't any easy way for my friends and I to organize what we want to play, so I created this bot.

->Why is this on Github and not on Discord's bot list?
+>Why on Github and not on Discord's bot list?
-- It's mostly just intended for me to use with my friends, plus now with it being able to play Youtube audio in voice channels, I don't want Youtube sending me cease and desists.
+- It's mostly just intended for me to use with my friends, and Youtube is sending cease and desists to bot creators that play their music
 - So that anyone can use the code for their own bot / functions.